-You really don’t need four pairs of jeans for a weekend getaway.
-Sidell suggests packing as minimally as possible — less stuff to think about and less weight to lug around the airport.
-Only pack the essentials, and leave valuables at home so you don’t have to worry about getting your prized possessions stolen.
+Sidell suggests packing as minimally as possible — that means less stuff to think about and less weight to lug around the airport.
+Only pack the essentials, and leave valuables at home so you don’t have to worry about losing your prized possessions.

 2. Get enough sleep.

-Lack of sleep can impact your immune system, so resist the urge to stay out all night partying.
-And to combat jet lag when traveling long distances, Sidell suggests arriving “in the late afternoon, so you get a couple of hours of sunlight before sunset.”
+Lack of sleep can impact your immune system and your mood, so resist the urge to stay out all night partying.
+And to help with jet lag when traveling long distances, Sidell suggests arriving “in the late afternoon, so you get a couple of hours of sunlight before sunset.”
 Then head to bed anytime after 7 P.M.
 Pack an eye mask and ear plugs for a better night’s sleep.

 How to Eat Healthy While Traveling

-Whether you’re grabbing fast food at the airport or indulging in all-inclusive desserts, it’s easy to rack up calories while you’re away.
+Whether you’re grabbing fast food at the airport or indulging in all-inclusive desserts, it’s easy to overdo it while you’re away.
 Here’s how to avoid wreaking havoc on your healthy eating habits.

 1. Watch your alcohol consumption.

 A few drinks when you’re in vacation mode is normal, but try not to go overboard.
 “If you don’t down Mai Tais for breakfast at home, no need to start now,” Sidell says.
-Not only are those fancy cocktails loaded with extra calories, but too much alcohol can weaken your immune system, putting you at risk for other travel-related illnesses.
+Not only are those fancy cocktails loaded with extra calories, but too much alcohol may impact your immune system.

 2. Find accommodations with a kitchen.

-Staying in a villa or vacation rental with a kitchen can not only help you make healthier choices, it gives you an excuse to shop at local markets, which is a great way to experience the culture.
+Staying in a villa or vacation rental with a kitchen can help you make healthier choices.
+Plus, it gives you an excuse to shop for fruits and veggies at local markets, which is a great way to experience the culture.